-On Fridays (or the Wednesday before Thanksgiving in late November) and Sundays, one northbound bus and one southbound bus serve the Sheboygan area, with the northbound bus leaving the station at 4:20 p.m. for Green Bay, and with the southbound bus leaving the station at 10:45 a.m. for Milwaukee.
+On Fridays (or the Wednesday before Thanksgiving in late November) and Sundays, one northbound bus and one southbound bus serve the Sheboygan area, with the northbound bus Update to the Year 2045 Sheboygan Area Transportation Plan leaving the station at 4:20 p.m. for Green Bay, and with the southbound bus leaving the station at 10:45 a.m. for Milwaukee.
 Passengers coming to Sheboygan arrive at these same times, since this stop is part of a larger service route between Milwaukee and Green Bay.
-As of May 2018, it cost Sheboygan passengers \$18 to travel one-way to UW-Milwaukee and to the Milwaukee Intermodal Station (\$22 to General Mitchell International Airport), and \$18 to travel one-way to both offered destinations in Green Bay (Green Bay Metro/intercity bus station, and UW-Green Bay) on Lamers Connect; round trip to and from each of these destinations is double these costs, and discounts are offered to qualifying children, senior citizens, students, active military and veterans.
+As of November 2018, it cost Sheboygan passengers \$18 to travel one-way to UW-Milwaukee and to the Milwaukee Intermodal Station (\$22 to General Mitchell International Airport), and \$18 to travel one-way to both offered destinations in Green Bay (Green Bay Metro/intercity bus station, and UW-Green Bay) on Lamers Connect; round trip to and from each of these destinations is double these costs, and discounts are offered to qualifying children, senior citizens, students, active military and veterans.
 It should be noted that Lamers Connect does not offer service to or from UW-Green Bay in June, July or August.